valeriansaliou/raider/README.md

 **Request data:**

-Adjust the request data to your replica context and send it as `HTTP POST`:
+Adjust the request data to your payment context and send it as `HTTP POST`:

 ```json
 {